 - Total Mileage: 10

 - Highest Point: 9,735 feet

-- Trail: Hard-packed soil and sections of talus and scree
+- Trail Conditions: Hard-packed soil and sections of talus and scree

 Considerations for Hiking Mount Tallac via the Mount Tallac Trailhead:

-- Parking can get highly congested in the summer, so arrive at the trailhead early to ensure you find a decent parking spot
+- Parking is highly congested during the summer at the trailhead, so arrive early to ensure you’ll find a parking spot.

-- Carry more water and food than you would expect on this hike because you’ll be covering 3,500 feet of elevation gain and much of that time is highly exposed
+- Carry more water and food than you would expect on this hike.
+You’ll be covering 3,500 feet of elevation gain and much of that time is highly exposed.

 - Be prepared for snowy conditions in late spring and early summer, and the occasional late summer snow or sleet storm